Coronavirus Toll At 1900 GMT Sunday - UrduPoint

 Coronavirus Toll At 1900 GMT Sunday

-Paris, (UrduPoint / Pakistan Point News - 13th Apr, 2020 ) :The worldwide death toll from the novel coronavirus pandemic rose to 112,510 on Sunday, according to a tally compiled by AFP at 1900 GMT from official sources.
+Paris, (UrduPoint / Pakistan Point News - 20th Apr, 2020 ) :The worldwide death toll from the novel coronavirus pandemic rose to 164,016 on Sunday, according to a tally from official sources compiled by AFP at 1900 GMT.

 The tallies, using data collected by AFP from national authorities and information from the World Health Organization (WHO), probably reflect only a fraction of the actual number of infections.